asuh/sage-starter/README.md

 </svg>
 ```

-Save any SVG files you want to use into `/assets/images/sprites` and the build process will combine all of those images into one sprite.
+Save any SVG files you want to use into `/assets/images/sprites` and the build process will combine all of those images into `/assets/images/sprites/sprite.svg`.

 To use in markup, apply the ID to an SVG's Use element.